 Today’s attackers have access to readily available tools, infrastructure, and compromised data, so it often costs pennies on the dollar to steal high-value data through automation.
 The more technology advances, the lower the costs fall, even for harder-to-obtain targets.
 So how do you demotivate attackers from targeting your site?
 Keep them guessing.

-Learn new strategies for demotivating attackers in the eBook: Attacker Economics: Hacker Cost vs. Value
+Learn new strategies for demotivating attackers in the eBook: Understanding the Economics Behind Cyber Attacks

 A famous bank robber, Willie Sutton, stole an estimated $2 million over his 40-year career on the run in the early 1900s.
 When asked why he robbed banks, he replied, “Because that’s where the money is.”
 If Willie Sutton were alive today, we can safely assume he wouldn’t be robbing banks anymore.
 He’d be defrauding applications.